Friday, July 30, 2010

 So what are the basic survival kit?

-1. Make sure you HAVE a diploma, a degree in selected field.
-If you don't, make sure you're a hard-work-self-taught-designer.
-If you only depend on nothing but PMR & SPM, you have small chance to work because a lot jobless Malaysian own diploma and degree.
-You'll be very lucky.
-Remember, Malaysia is all about qualification.
-Unless you are super, super talented & creative.
+1. HAVE at least a diploma or a degree in selected field.
+If you don't, make sure you're a hard-work-self-taught-designer to impress them with your experience and let your work speak it's volume, not your appearance.
+If you only depend on PMR and SPM, you have small chance to work based on the employment rates, there are many jobless Malaysians own diploma and degree and if you don't have similar traits, you're unlikely to be hired.
+Remember, Malaysia standard working requirements is all about qualification.
+Unless you are lucky and have huge talent in producing creative works.

 2. Learn as much knowledge and skills possible from the internet to gain wide technique, skills and knowledge.
 Visit youtube.com, Photoshop tutorials, etc.

 3. Make sure you get headhunted if you're good.
-If you're not good, improve your skills and portfolio to get recognize.
+If you're not good, improve your skills and portfolio to get recognise.
 Hanging out with famous designers does not secure your establishment.

 4. Learn your rights.
 Most company don't cover your insurance because they want to run away from it, especially EPF and income tax responsibilities.
-Learn about Company & Employers Act 1955
+Learn about Employers Act 1955

-5. Set your 10 years career timeline on how you want to achieve yourself.
+5. Forecast at least a 5-year career milestone on how you want to achieve yourself.
 Always have long term goals.

-6. Make sure your insurance is covered in a company so that if any health problem accure, you have an insurance.
+6. Make sure your insurance is covered in a company so that if any health problem occurs, you have an insurance.

-7. Attend creative functions & events to keep yourself notable and mix around to trade experiences
+7. Attend creative functions and events to keep yourself notable and mix around to trade experiences

 8. Never, ever go to design forum (those phpBB).
 99% Design forum have full negative influence that allows you to be insecure and prejudice for your environment.
 I seen so many designers from forum who could not settle for less.
 These people are kids and like to inject 'weird' idea to provoke people to hate due to career failure or fail to gain fame or profit-making.

-10. Have pride in your work: respect your capability & ability.
+10. Have pride in your work: respect your ability to create wonders, even if you felt inferior.
 Be motivated and don't question or doubt yourself.
-When you love yourself & love your work, people will also love you.
+When you love yourself and love your work, people will also love you.

 11. Trust your instinct and be firm in your decision.
 Don't get influence easily by others when it comes to decision-making.